Understanding Workflows

 Workflow Lifecycle

-Workflows go through several stages from creation to execution.
+Workflows go through several stages from creation to running.
 Understanding this lifecycle helps you build and maintain workflows effectively.

 1